 And here in the southern hemisphere, it is time for the second harvest, which is celebrated by Maori and Pakeha alike.
 Te Waru, the time of scarcity, is over.
 Ngāhuru, autumn, is the season for the kumara harvest, that vital staple crop on which Maori depended.
 In European growing traditions, it’s time to bring in the grapes.

 It’s also a good time to harvest kawakawa, one of my favourite Maori medicine plants.
 I’ve been talking to the plants, asking permission, selecting the leaves carefully, and drying them in the sun.
 Here is my first jar, all ready to infuse and make into tea.

 And soon I’ll be joining my community for a kumara dig in the sandy soil of the west coast.
-Gathering and harvesting invites comtemplation, and so it’s time to prepare for whatever autumn equinox harvest festivals or seasonal celebrations you may wish to create.
+The season invites comtemplation, and so it’s time to prepare for whatever autumn equinox celebration you may wish to create.